kristinemlarson/gnssrefl/tests/use_cases/use_vlis.md

 - station vlis00nld (the longer station name will tell the code to find RINEX 3 instead of RINEX 2.11)
 - rate high
 - dec 15
-- archive BKG
+- archive bkg
-- orb of gnss
+- orb gnss

 ### Take a Quick Look at the Data